MichaelBonnet/yugioh-metagame-report/README.md

 [Tearlaments Havnis](https://yugipedia.com/wiki/Tearlaments_Havnis)'s other effect allows you to Quick Effect Special Summon it from hand when your opponent activates a monster effect on the field, followed by milling 3.
 This gives the deck an in-archetype "hand trap" of sorts, and can on its own lead to Fusion plays.

-[Tearlaments_Merrli](https://yugipedia.com/wiki/Tearlaments_Merrli)'s other effect lets you mill 3 on its Normal or Special Summon.
+[Tearlaments Merrli](https://yugipedia.com/wiki/Tearlaments_Merrli)'s other effect lets you mill 3 on its Normal or Special Summon.
 Being level 2 lets it start to form synergy with Spright Elf and the wider Spright engine.

+[Primeval Planet Perlereino](https://yugipedia.com/wiki/Primeval_Planet_Perlereino) is the Field Spell for this deck, allowing a Tearlaments monster or Visas Starfrost add from Deck to hand on activation, granting +500 ATK to Tearlaments and Fusions, and a target-and-destroy 1 card on the field when a Tearlaments monster controlled or in owner's GY is shuffled back to Deck.
+This card is both a big consistency boost and a source of removal that can be used both on your turn and on your opponent's - say, when a Tearlaments Fusion Summoning effect is triggered off being milled by Havnis.
+The 500 ATK boost seems small but can help you get over problem cards, like say Gigantic Spright.

 [Tearlaments Kitkallos](https://yugipedia.com/wiki/Tearlaments_Kitkallos) is the main Fusion engine piece of the deck, letting you add or send to GY a Tearlaments card from deck and then pop a Tearlaments monster to Special Summon another from hand or GY.
 If it is itself sent to GY by card effect (such as by its own effect), you mill a whopping 5 cards.

-[Tearlaments Sulliek](https://yugipedia.com/wiki/Tearlaments_Sulliek) is a Trap that in addition to its on-field negation effect, lets you add a Tearlaments monster from deck to GY.
+[Tearlaments Sulliek](https://yugipedia.com/wiki/Tearlaments_Sulliek) is a Continuous Trap that in addition to its on-field negation effect, lets you add a Tearlaments monster from deck to GY.
+Sulliek's effects effects are HOPT and but can both be used in a turn.

+[Tearlaments Metanoise](https://yugipedia.com/wiki/Tearlaments_Metanoise) is a Normal Trap that in addition to its on-field Book of Moon + Foolish of a Tearlaments monster, recovers a Tearlaments monster from GY to hand when sent to GY.
+Metanoise's effects are HOPT and only one can be used per turn, not both.

+[Tearlaments Cryme](https://yugipedia.com/wiki/Tearlaments_Cryme) is a Counter Trap that is a Spell/Trap activation or monster effect negate and shuffle that requires a Tearlaments monster or Visas Starfrost on field to activate, and sends a monster from hand to GY on resolution.
+The send from hand can trigger Tearlaments fusion summoning effects, but requires a bit of hand management/setup.
+If sent to GY by a card effect, it recovers a banished Tearlaments monster to hand.
+Cryme's effects are HOPT and only one can be used per turn, not both.

 With these cards and other easy-to-summon Fusions (like Mudragon of the Swamp, Garura the Wings of Resonant Life, etc), it's a powerhouse of turboing out materials for endboard pieces.